auriuki/jenkins-docker/README.md

 ## Using Simple Docker for Jenkins with Docker inside
 Project contains instruction how to setup simple Docker container with Jenkins with Docker inside.
-I also contains simple Jenkinsfile and Dockerfile just to verify that Docker file from official repository is still working - it should.
+It also contains simple Jenkinsfile and Dockerfile just to verify that Dockerfile from official the repository is still working - it should.
-And it also show how can you use Dockerfile(s) created for application (this Dockerfile can contains instruction how to install your application) in Jenkinsfile.
+And it also shows how can you use Dockerfile(s) created for application  in Jenkinsfile (this Dockerfile can contains instruction how to install your application) and Jenkinsfile will run build of this Dockerfile.

 ### About
-I was planning to run many application like python projects and other in Docker on Jenkins using Jenkinsfiles to automate delivery.
+I was planning to run many applications like python scripts, java applications and other in Docker on Jenkins using Jenkinsfiles to automate testing and preventing regression (e.g. block merge when build fail).
 I did not expect that I face so many issued only because I decided to run Jenkins on Windows instead Linux.